2024 Election Dates

 2023 Notice of Challengers in Absent Voter Ballot Processing Facility

-In accordance with MCL 168.732, notice is hereby given that not more than ONE (1) challenger per credentialing organization will be permitted in each Absent Voter Counting Board with not more than three (3) total challengers being permitted in the Absent Voter Ballot Processing Facility if all organizations participate.
+In accordance with MCL 168.732, notice is hereby given that not more than ONE (1) challenger per credentialing organization will be permitted in each Absent Voter Counting Board with not more than four (4) total challengers being permitted in the Absent Voter Ballot Processing Facility if all organizations participate.

 Register to Vote

 There are two options for registering to vote:

 - View the Michigan Voter Registration Application, complete the Voter Registration Application, and return to the City Clerk's Office by mail or in-person.

 - Register online at the Michigan Voter Information Center.